danbackup/distradmin-frontend-backup/README.md

 # Distradmin
-A react admin frontend for the admin console used for administration by The Distractions Band.
+A React Admin frontend for the admin console used for administration by The Distractions Band.